rbutinar/data_entry_app/README.md

 - **Data entry for tables without a primary key:**
   - Allow insert, edit, and delete operations even when no PK is defined, with appropriate UI and backend support.
-- **Configurable SQL endpoints:**
-  - Let users/admins set or change the SQL endpoint(s) directly from the app interface, including settings for which database or query to analyze.

 - **Flexible authentication:**
   - Support both credential-based (admin-defined) and Microsoft Entra ID (Azure AD) passthrough authentication, configurable via settings.
 - **Excel-like grid with AG Grid or similar:**